a-hr/lexogen_pipeline/README.md

 ### Input files

 - FASTQ files: Illumina pair-end FASTQ files (either gzipped or not).
+Must have the same names as the fiveprime prefixes (delete everything not in the prefix).
 - fiveprime.csv: maps file names (without pair-end suffix "_R" and without extensions) to sample groups, if a single file pair is present, add it as well.
 This will rename files to classify samples for the output table (e.g. mHTT_WT-1a).
     > fiveprime.csv